lambdaclass/cairo-vm/README.md

 ## Flux Diagram

-Illustrates function calls and where each of them are defined for a simple cairo program execution
+We've created a diagram that illustrates function calls and where each of them are defined for a simple cairo program execution.

 ![diagram](cairo_vm_flowchart.png)